-- □ Reflect on personal language learning experiences through writing a foreign language learner autobiography - □ Become familiar with the history of language education in the U.S.A. - □ Be introduced to various theories of first and second language learning/acquisition - Become familiar with a variety of approaches, methods, and techniques of language teaching - Demonstrate an understanding and application of the ESL Standards for Pre-K-12 Students - Demonstrate an understanding and application of the Foreign Language National Standards and, specifically, the Nebraska State Frameworks for the Teaching of Foreign Languages - □ Utilize a variety of assessment tools (traditional and non-traditional) to obtain useful information about English language learners' placement, learning, and development as well as assist students in reflecting on their own progress - □ Be prepared to select, evaluate, develop, and modify the ELL/foreign language curriculum - □ Create lesson plans integrating the four language skills and culture - Develop a complete interdisciplinary unit plan based on a piece of literature - □ Demonstrate an understanding and application of the meaningful use of technology (world wide web, power point, hyper studio, etc.) In language learning and teaching - □ Learn how to create a community of learners where students feel safe to take intellectual risks and work both independently and collaboratively - Demonstrate knowledge of basic federal and state laws related to limited English proficient students
+- □ Reflect on personal language learning experiences through writing a foreign language learner autobiography - □ Become familiar with the history of language education in the U.S.A. - □ Be introduced to various theories of first and second language learning/acquisition - ☐ Become familiar with a variety of approaches, methods, and techniques of language teaching - Demonstrate an understanding and application of the ESL Standards for Pre-K-12 Students - Demonstrate an understanding and application of the Foreign Language National Standards and, specifically, the Nebraska State Frameworks for the Teaching of Foreign Languages - □ Utilize a variety of assessment tools (traditional and non-traditional) to obtain useful information about English language learners' placement, learning, and development as well as assist students in reflecting on their own progress - □ Be prepared to select, evaluate, develop, and modify the ELL/foreign language curriculum. - □ Demonstrate an understanding and application of the meaningful use of technology (world wide web, power point, hyper studio, etc.) in language learning and teaching - □ Learn how to create a community of learners where students feel safe to take intellectual risks and work both independently and collaboratively - □ Demonstrate knowledge of basic federal and state laws related to limited English proficient students - □ Learn how to facilitate students and families' understanding of the new culture, including the educational system

-- ☐ Learn how to facilitate students and families' understanding of the new culture, including the educational system - □ Learn how to create linkages with families that enhance the educational experiences of their students - □ Learn how to collaborate with other professionals in the field to best accommodate the needs of English language learners - □ Collect and organize various materials for the ELL/foreign language classroom - □ Design an ELL/foreign language classroom plan - □ Develop a working ELL/foreign language teacher portfolio - □ Be involved in a semester-long practicum with English language learners - □ Participate in a state/regional/national professional conference - □ Develop a personal philosophy of language learning and teaching - Develop goals for professional growth and development as future language teachers
+- □ Learn how to create linkages with families that enhance the educational experiences of their students - □ Learn how to collaborate with other professionals in the field to best accommodate the needs of English language learners - □ Begin to develop a working ELL/foreign language teacher portfolio - □ Participate in a state/regional/national professional conference - Develop a personal philosophy of language learning and teaching - Develop goals for professional growth and development as future language teachers

 VI.
-CONTENT (T-S2, T-S1, T-S3, LD-K1, T-D1, LD-S2, LD-S3, LD-S1)
+CONTENT (T-S2, T-S1, T-S3, LD-K1, T-D1, LD-S2, LD-S2, LD-S1)

-- A. ESL/ELL Standards
+- A. History of ESL/ELL

-- B. Instructional Planning
+- B. Language Program Designs

-- C. Language Arts and ELL
+- C. Community Building

-- D. Grammar Instruction
+- D. ESL/ELL Standards

-- E. Conversational Designs
+- E. Instructional Planning

-- F. Assessment Instruments

 VII.
-METHODOLOGY: (T-S2, T-S1, T-S3, LD-K1, T-D1, LD-S3, LD-S1, LD-D1, LD-S2, LR-K1)
+METHODOLOGY: (T-S2, T-S1, T-S3, LD-K1, T-D1, LD-S3, LD-S1, LR-S1, LD-S1, LD-D1, LD-S2, LR-K1)